opelo-kebaitse/Earth-Matesss/README.md

-# 🐶 Pickle's Picks 🐶

-## Sprint 7 Large group project
+# Earth Mates

 The focus of this app is to practice using the Full Stack we teach, (with auth in place) in a large scale app.

-The idea of the app is to create a blog style site for [Pickle the dog](https://www.instagram.com/pickleapproves/) to post about places they have eaten at and review them, and for people who follow Pickle to be able to save places for them to eat at later.
+The idea of the app is to create a site for Earth Friendly Events, to post their events so people can join them, and to view the events as a user (MVP version)
 As she grows in popularity, Pickle hopes to make the world a more dog-friendly place!
 Not just dog-tolerant.

 ## The Tech